Community Education

 (University at Buffalo, Amherst, New York, Niagara University, Niagara Falls, New York - August 29, 2013, October 17, 2013)

 WNY Muslims produced a short film “No Apology,” in reaction to negative Muslim stereotypes in the media.
-Professor Faizan Haq was invited to speak about the important of Muslims engaging in the media and redefining the Muslim image.
+Professor Faizan Haq was invited to speak about the importance of Muslims engaging in the media and redefining the Muslim image.
 In addition, community members were welcomed on stage to express their views.

 Islam and Democracy